-Officer testified that he worked intermittently with Officer Brinner over their time at the DOC, including stints in Division 6 and 11, and that he was a good officer who never displayed unnecessary force or aggression.
+Officer brinner over their time at the DOC, including stints in Division 6 and 11, and that he was a good officer who never displayed unnecessary force or aggression.
 Tr.
 94-97.
 Brinner suffered a severe head injury and loss of consciousness following the strikes to his head.
 (Sheriff Ex.
 2, Resp.
 Ex.
 4.)
 Tr.
 54-55.
-Following this incident, Detained was charged with battery and was moved to a higher security level wing.
+Following this incident, Detainee was charged with battery and was moved to a higher security level wing.
 Tr.
 81.